mildsunrise/cursed_gpu_linux/README.md

 sudo -E ./emulator
 ~~~

-The paths to the DTB and the kernel are hardcoded in `emulator.c`, change them if needed.
+The path to the kernel is hardcoded in `emulator.c`, change it if needed.
 You should see the Linux UART output appear on stdout, and emulator messages will be printed to stderr.

 ### Virtual UART